Do a third of Scots men have a criminal record?

 Do a third of Scots men really have a criminal conviction?

 It's an eye-catching figure - more than a third of men in Scotland have at least one previous conviction.
-But where has the figure come from - and is it believable?
+But where has that come from - and is it believable?

 This particular statistic made headlines after being highlighted by new organisation Release Scotland - which aims to help ex-prisoners back into the workplace.